 Houston Astros second baseman Jose Altuve was leading the league in hitting before the last game of the season and could have won the American League batting title by sitting out.
 The team wanted to do that to make sure he’d get the honor, but when fans protested the Astros reversed the decision.
 Altuve, who was an All-Star this season, responded with two hits in four at-bats against the New York Mets to clinch the American League batting crown with a .341 average.
 He ended the season six points ahead of Detroit’s Victor Martinez, who went 0 for 3 against Minnesota in his last game.
 Altuve also led the Major Leagues in hits with 225, an Astros record.
 People often choose to face challenges, rather than avoid them.
 As a class, use the newspaper and Internet to find a story about a person who chose to face a challenge.
 Closely, read the story together.
 Use what you read to write a letter to the editor, describing what others could learn from how the person faced the challenge.

 Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; engaging effectively in a range of collaborative discussions; integrating information presented in different media or formats to develop a coherent understanding of a topic.
+Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; writing narratives to develop real or imagined experiences or events.